 We use cognitive behavioral therapy for substance use disorders (CBT-SUD) as a therapeutic approach that addresses the cognitive and behavioral aspects of addiction:

-- Identification of Triggers: Cognitive behavioral therapy for substance use disorders helps individuals identify and understand the thoughts, feelings, and situations that contribute to substance use, known as triggers.
+- Identification of Triggers: Cognitive behavioral therapy for substance use disorders helps people identify and understand the thoughts, feelings, and situations that contribute to substance use, known as triggers.

-- Skill Building: This approach focuses on teaching coping skills and strategies to manage cravings, handle stress, and navigate situations that might lead to substance use.
+- Skill Building: This approach focuses on teaching coping skills and strategies to manage cravings, handle stress, and deal with situations that might lead to substance use.

 - Cognitive Restructuring: CBT-SUD involves challenging and restructuring maladaptive thought patterns associated with substance use, promoting healthier cognitive processes.